 (B) any correspondence, notice, inquiry or investigation received from a Supervisory Authority; and

-(C) any complaint, inquiry or request (in particular, requests for access to, rectification or blocking of EU Data) received directly from a Data Subject without responding to that request, unless Yahoo provides written authorisation to Vendor to so respond.
+(C) any complaint, inquiry or request (in particular, requests for access to, rectification or blocking of European Data) received directly from a Data Subject without responding to that request, unless Yahoo provides written authorisation to Vendor to respond.

 4.3.9 notify Yahoo’s Notification Contact of a Personal Data Breach without undue delay, and in any event no later than 24 hours after becoming aware of the Personal Data Breach.
 Vendor shall follow the procedure set out in the Network Security Terms and ensure that any such notification contains the following information (to the extent possible):

 (A) a description of the nature of the breach (including, where possible, the categories and approximate number of Data Subjects and data records concerned);

 (B) the details of a contact point within Vendor’s business where more information concerning the personal data breach can be obtained;